 - Attire: Simple is better.
 A good combo for any gender is dark-wash denim, a crisp button-down, a casual blazer or jacket, minimal jewelry, and a dressier shoe.
 Have an elegant tote bag with you and stash some heels in there.
 That way, you can swap out your shoes a block away.

-Each email should be as personalized as possible.
+- Each email should be as personalized as possible.
 Include the name of your contact, a reason or two why you would like to join the roster of this specific agency, and why you’d be an asset to them.
-Keep copying and pasting to a minimum.
+Keep copying and pasting to a minimum—it shows a lack of effort, and recruiters can see right through generic emails.

-Attach a PDF of your composite card.
-Email your composite card to yourself first and view it on a desktop, laptop, tablet, and mobile device.
+- Attach a PDF of your composite card.
+Email your composite card to yourself or a friend first and view it on a desktop, laptop, tablet, and mobile device.
 You’ll want to ensure that it responds properly to all possible devices.
 Agents often work on the go and you don’t want a hiccup like that to lower your chances.

 Let Them Come To You